 The flowers are remarkably numerous, unusual but pleasing and very long lasting, coming in an almost limitless number of colours and patterns.
 The common name of "Moth Orchid" derives from the shape of the flower which resembles a Moth in flight.

 A small draw back of all this hybridising means some Moth Orchids will be almost in constant flower, which is obviously beautiful to look at but comes at the plant's expense.

 As it spends all of its energy producing new flower spikes instead of new growth it means the plant can be quite short lived when compared to other houseplants.
-If yours is a particular favorite, ensure it has at least 3 or 4 leaves before allowing it to flower.
+If yours is a particular favourite, ensure it has at least 3 or 4 leaves before allowing it to flower.
 Should you notice a flowering spike and the plant has seen better days cut the spike off to encourage new leaf growth first.

 The orchid must never "sit" in water.
 It will need watering perhaps once or twice a week in very hot months of the year and less in colder ones.